The Academy of LVA

 During the opening reception of the exhibition, LVA honors our graduating students with the Senior Night Awards Ceremony.
 Each year, one outstanding Senior will receive the LVA Vision Award, including a $500 scholarship.
 Students will be recognized for the levels of classes they have completed in the program and Community Awards will be presented.

-Need based scholarship forms for the Spring 2024 semester will open December 4th.
-Financial Aid is available in the form of sliding scale scholarships for those who exhibit financial need — please send in the information on the check list and fill out this form (the checklist and the form are both on the Scholarship Application page and will be available December 4th and closed December 18th) to be considered by our Education Committee.
+Need based scholarship forms for the Fall 2025 semester will open August 1st.
+Financial Aid is available in the form of sliding scale scholarships for those who exhibit financial need — please send in the information on the check list and fill out this form (the checklist and the form are both on the Scholarship Application page and will be available August 1st and closed August 25th) to be considered by our Education Committee.

 Our FAQ page goes over a lot of extra information.